This list will be updated continually. Agencies and topics are listed in alphabetical order.

 Contact 311 if you have problems.

-We have launched an emergency community assistance program to help residential customers struggling to pay their water, sewer, and Hetch Hetchy power bills.
+We have launched multiple bill relief programs to help customers struggling to pay their utility bills.

 Public Works Sidewalk Cleaning operations continue to work 24/7 to pick up trash and clear debris.